-Using vScope for Rightsizing and Cost Optimizations
+Using vScope for Database Rightsizing and Cost Optimizations

 Library in vScope

-Table in vScope
+select columns in vScope

-To improve the accuracy of this analysis we can look back in time to investigate how the number of connected consumers have changed over time.
-Click History & Compare, and choose an appropriate time range for tracking your database activity.
-Try starting with 1 month back.
+To improve the accuracy of your analysis, look back in time to see how the number of connected consumers has changed.
+Click ‘History & Compare‘ and choose an appropriate time range to track database activity.
+Start with one month back.

-Table in vScope
+History in vScope

-3. along with Only show Connected Database Consumers Count = empty.
+• Filter on ‘Only show Connected Database Consumers Count = empty’.

 Click the Save button and name your report.